CivicTechWR/storytelling/android.md

 ## Recording on an Android device

+_Note_: Before recording, make sure your device has a rear-facing camera.

 * Find the camera app on your device’s home screen
-* Make sure the device you are using has a rear-facing camera
-* Open the camera app, and switch the mode from photo to recording (The photo mode will have a camera icon, while the recording mode has a red circle)
+* Switch the mode from photo to recording (The photo mode will have a camera icon, while the recording mode has a red circle)
 * Press the red circle and the recording will start
 * Once you are finished, press the circle again and your recording is now saved.